The Best Mobile App Design: Examples

 Furthermore, each operating system has distinctive styles that users are familiar with.
 Icons, typography, buttons, and the like appear differently on iOS and Android.

-Hence, the visual design of the app impacts user experience.
+Hence, not only the architectural but also the visual design of the app impacts user experience.
 Try to carry Android styles and features across to iOS and users would be lost.

 Be mindful of the differences in design to create the most user-friendly app for all mobile devices.